Residency Requirements and Eligibility

 Students will be notified of their residence hall assignment in early summer.
 Housing is available for undergraduate and graduate students.

 All students in the first-year class of the University, regardless of credit hours earned, are required to live in University housing for their first academic year unless permission to live off campus is received from the Office of Residential Life.
 Freshmen, however, are not allowed to live in the apartment communities.
 Local freshmen from Broome or Tioga counties may either live on campus or commute from home.
-We do not have separate freshman housing because we believe that the diversity of students enhances the residential experience for everyone.
+Exceptions are made for married students and students who are 21 or over.

-We welcome our transfer students and guarantee housing to those who wish to reside on campus.
-You can request to live in any of our five traditional and two apartment communities, or you may prefer to live in one of our transfer-only floors in Hillside and College-in-the-Woods.
+Transfer StudentsTransfer students who wish to reside on campus may request to live in any of our five traditional and two apartment communities, or in one of our transfer-only floors in Hillside and College-in-the-Woods.

 Life on campus offers convenience, comfort and community — perfect for the busy graduate.